 - The Higher Education Center for Alcohol and Drug Misuse, Prevention and Recovery promotes student success nationally by providing data-driven solutions to alcohol and drug misuse and leads the dialogue on collegiate alcohol and drug misuse and recovery in the national agenda.

-- The University of North Carolina at Greensboro’s Institute to Promote Athlete Health and Wellness works to improve the health and wellness of all athletes through the translation of prevention research to effective programs, policies and practices through evidence-based programming, training, and research/evaluation.
+- The University of North Carolina at Greensboro’s Center for Athlete Well-being works to improve the health and wellness of all athletes through the translation of prevention research to effective programs, policies and practices through evidence-based programming, training, and research/evaluation.

 - Substance Abuse and Mental Health Services Administration Treatment Locator is a confidential and anonymous online tool for individuals seeking to locate treatment facilities for substance misuse/disorder and/or mental health concerns.